 Upon returning to Paris in 1982, she met the American Zen master Dennis Genpo Merzel Roshi, who became her teacher.
-For the next 10 years, she practiced Zen with him in Europe and America, and after completing her formal koan study, she received transmission from him in 1992.
-On January 16th, 2005, her teacher gave her the final seal of approval (“inka” in Japanese).
+For the next 10 years, she practiced Zen with him in Europe and America, and after completing her formal koan study, she received Dharma Transmission from him in 1992.
+On January 16th, 2005, her teacher gave her the final seal of approval (“Inka” in Japanese).

 Genno Roshi gave Dharma Transmission to Amy Hollowell in July 2004, to Frank De Waele in July 2005, to Corinne Frottier in July 2009 and to Michel Oltheten in May 2014.
 She gave Inka to Frank De Waele in october 2015, and to Amy Hollowell in november 2015.